coderschool-ta/cs-web-design-materials/exercises/exercise_2.md

     </ul>
   </div>
   ```
+  Save and reload your browser.
+Your navbar is now fully responsive!
   In the code about, there are two things: a `button` and a `div`.
 When the screen is `lg` (min-width: 992px), then the `div` is displayed with a list of horizontal hyperlinks.
 When the screen is smaller than 992px, then a hamburger `button` is shown instead.
 Clicking on the button will display the list of hyperlinks vertically.